Shopify/fulfillment-order-sample-app/README.md

 [App Bridge React](https://shopify.dev/tools/app-bridge/react-components) on the frontend.

-This is the repository used when you create a new Node app with the [Shopify CLI](https://shopify.dev/apps/tools/cli).
+This is the bases on the Node app generated with the [Shopify CLI](https://shopify.dev/apps/tools/cli).

 ## Requirements